 Completed the Stage 4 addition to the Main Plant.

-Released high temp thermal conductivity meters.
+Released high temp thermal conductivity meter for high temperature (TC-51).

 Established the Osaka Office in Higashi-ku, Osaka.